nodejs/node/COLLABORATOR_GUIDE.md

 Node.js API documentation.

 <a id="deprecation-cycle"></a>
-A _Deprecation cycle_ is one full Node.js major release during which an API has been in one of the three Deprecation levels.
-(Note that Documentation-Only Deprecations may land in a Node.js minor release but must not be upgraded to a Runtime Deprecation until the next major release.)
+A _Deprecation cycle_ is a major release during which an API has been in one of the three Deprecation levels.
+Documentation-Only Deprecations may land in a minor release but must not be upgraded to a Runtime Deprecation until the next major release.

 No API can be moved to End-of-life without first having gone through a Runtime Deprecation cycle.
 However, there is no requirement that deprecated